Sciatica during Pregnancy

 Are you pregnant and suffering with a pain that runs down your back or the side of your leg?
 If so, this may be pregnancy sciatica.

 Sciatica is a pain that travels along the course of a nerve coming from your lower back and running down the back of your leg as far as your ankle.
 The nerve in question is called your sciatic nerve.

 There are many causes of sciatica, but generally it is due to any structure (in other words a bone, disc or muscle) that, if not functioning correctly, can potentially impinge on the sciatic nerve - leading to pain.
 Another cause of sciatica is a tightness in the sciatic nerve itself, which requires physiotherapy intervention.

 So, why are pregnant women prone to sciatica?

-The main cause of sciatica in pregnancy is from the natural changes in the posture and alignment of your lower back that occurs during pregnancy.
+The main cause of sciatica in pregnancy is from the natural changes in the posture and alignment of your lower back that develop during pregnancy.
 As your Baby - and your associated bump - gets bigger the additional weight increases the depth of the curve in your lower back, causing an increase in the pressure on your joints and your sciatic nerve.
-The hormones related to pregnancy also cause a laxity in the ligaments around the base of your spine - further increasing the pressure in this area.
+The hormones related to pregnancy also cause a laxity in the ligaments around the base of your spine - which can further increase the pressure in this area.